pohlrabi404/Hyprfoci/README.md

 		#0: left/top, 1: middle, 2: down/right
 		origin = 1, 0

-		# Absolute path is needed
+		# Absolute path is needed (~ for home directory is fine)
 		img = /path/to/your/image.png
 	}
 }
 ```

 TODO
 - [x] main functionalities
+- [x] can now have a cute bongocat typing with you!
 - [x] add config options
     - [x] size, color, position
     - [x] more position origins (top left, top middle, etc)
     - [x] support for png
     - [ ] animation
+    - [ ] window title as focus indicator
-    - [ ] option to disable indicator when there is only 1 window
+    - [ ] option to disable indicator when there is only 1 window (not sure if I want it lol)
 - [ ] maybe something else

 ## Contribute